Learning to Defer to Multiple Experts: Consistent Surrogate Losses, Confidence Calibration, and Conformal Ensembles: CONFIDENCE CALIBRATION

 \section{CONFIDENCE CALIBRATION}

 We next turn to the \textit{calibration} \citep{dawid1982well} properties of multi-expert L2D.
-While training with a consistent loss should produce models that are well-calibrated, previous work on the single expert setting found that the underlying parameterizations can strongly influence calibration in practice.
+While training with a consistent loss should produce models that are well-calibrated, previous work on the single-expert setting found that the underlying parameterizations can strongly influence calibration in practice.
 Specifically, \citet{verma2022calibrated} show that the softmax formulation's estimators can be unbounded, resulting in `probability' estimates above one.
-As for the calibration of the classifier, \citet{verma2022calibrated} found that there is to systemic issue and can be improved with standard post-hoc techniques if necessary.
-Their findings also apply to the multi-expert scenario and thus we consider only the rejector going forward.
+As for the calibration of the classifier, \citet{verma2022calibrated} found that there is to systemic issue and can be improved with standard post-hoc techniques like temperature scaling \citep{kull2019temperature}, if necessary.
+Their findings also apply to the multi-expert scenario, and thus we consider only the rejector going forward.

 We are particularly interested in the rejector's ability to estimate $\mathbb{P}(\rsm_{j} = \ry | \vx)$, the conditional probability that the $j$th expert is correct.
 If the L2D system says that $\mathbb{P}(\rsm_{j} = \ry | \vx_{0}) = 0.7$, then the $j$th expert should be correct $70\%$ of the time for inputs very similar to $\vx_{0}$.
 This quantity is crucial not only for the system's ability to correctly defer but is also useful for interpretability and safety---to quantify what the model thinks that the human knows.